 All meteorological forecast offices or centres have activities on monitoring, forecasting, and mandates for warnings development, although some names could differ.

 In the Cayman Islands, the NWS is responsible for monitoring the region for any possible threats.
 The warning process begins when the Chair of the National Hazard Management Council (NHMC) convenes a meeting, depending on the time (e.g., approaching weekend), and characteristics of the coming storm.
-The Director GIS and/or Chair, Joint Communication Service (JCS) EST, will liaise with the Director General of the National Weather Services, the Director of Hazards Management Cayman Islands (HMCI) and Chair NHMC, to prepare advisory bulletins, and ensure that copies are sent to the Governor, Premier, Ministers, MPs, members of the NEOC, heads of government departments, Radio Cayman and other local media, cellular service providers, and utility companies.
+The Director GIS (Government Information Service) and/or Chair, Joint Communication Service (JCS) EST (Emergency Support Team), will liaise with the Director General of the National Weather Services, the Director of Hazards Management Cayman Islands (HMCI) and Chair NHMC, to prepare advisory bulletins, and ensure that copies are sent to the Governor, Premier, Ministers, MPs, members of the NEOC, heads of government departments, Radio Cayman and other local media, cellular service providers, and utility companies.
 Information must be posted on the HMCI website www.caymanprepared.ky, as well as on Twitter, Facebook, gov.ky and weather.gov.ky.
 All advisories should also be posted on HUB.gov.ky and WebEOC.

 The CMA has built up a comprehensive TC monitoring and forecasting system covering the Northwestern Pacific and the South China Sea, with multiple observation resources, objective methods, and NWP models.
 Five-day operational forecasting of TC intensity, track, and precipitation through the cyclone’s lifespan are issued to public; for those cyclones likely to make landfall over the mainland, potential impact and hazards pre-assessment are provided to authorities.